JaneliaSciComp/2020AprilGitCourse/lessons/lesson-3.md

     + which to use depends on what you want out of it
     + having something is better than nothing
     + also includes tagging, to some extent
+    + actual examples will follow the generic discussion
 - what to consider?
     + what are the roles you want to separate?  who makes decisions about the code?  who is allowed to commit or merge to master?  who needs approval, and how is that granted?
     + how do you perform releases?  do you have alpha/beta/RC stages?  do you need to support old releases or can you always roll forward to the next release?  how quickly must you fix bugs (hotfixes?)?